 Pat beef mixture into a 13 x 9 x 2-inch baking pan; top with corn and potato mixture.

-Bake uncovered in center of oven 45 minutes; sprinkle with cheese and bake casserole 15 to 20 minutes longer, or until browned and potatoes are tender.
+Bake uncovered in center of oven for 45 minutes; sprinkle with cheese and bake casserole 15 to 20 minutes longer, or until browned and potatoes are tender.
 If you like the cheese to form a bubbly, brown crust, broil casserole on high for an additional 2 minutes.

 *If the ground beef is not extra lean, you might want to brown it first.
-Brown the beef with the onions in a large skillet over medium heat until no longer pink.
+Brown the beef with the onion in a large skillet over medium heat until no longer pink.
 Drain well and then mix it with the tomatoes, Worcestershire sauce, and salt.
 Proceed with the recipe.